 Search the market for the missing pieces of a time machine created by Victorian inventor Magnus Volk – but the soul of the City hangs in the balance… Can you find the clues in time?
 Or will malevolent forces get there first?
 Who gets to decide the City’s fate?

 A treasure hunt for kids and their grownups, through a strangely familiar world of mods and rockers, princes and Blackshirts, science, magic and adventure.

 Brighton Open Market commissioned me to create and lead a treasure hunt in Oct 2016 – and the result was this quest through Brighton’s history, stories and Time Itself.
-It launched in October half-term 2016; and returns on Sat 5th Mar 2018 in a new, revamped, revised form, in collaboration with students from the University of Sussex Department of History, whom I helped supervise as they researched and contributed content for a final year undergraduate project; and together we took it to Hollingdean as part of Brighton Festival’s Our Place programme in 2019 and 2021, including an online choose-your-own-adventure game!
+It returned in May 2018 in a collaboration with students from the University of Sussex Department of History, whom I helped supervise as they researched and contributed content for a final year undergraduate project; and together we took it to Hollingdean as part of Brighton Festival’s Our Place programme in 2019 and 2021, including an online choose-your-own-adventure game!
 Watch this space for further adventures!